PeterStrick/Serial-Keys/README.md

 If you have a question, just ask me either per [Email](mailto:anitastriclk@gmail.com) or write me a DM on [Twitter](https://twitter.com/peterstrick_acc)

-Pictures and Icons might be
+Some Pictures and Icons are used from the Microsoft Windows Operating System, aswell as FreePik.

 ## To-Do
 - [x] Create a repository on Github